Zirchona/gleba-reborn/README.md

 - **Always Fresh Agricultural Science:** When enabled, newly crafted agricultural science is always 100% fresh, even if the ingredients were partially spoiled.

+- **Randomized Tree Growth:** Increases or decreases grow time by up to 30 seconds, ensuring that farms produce a steady stream of fruit instead of producing big batches all at once.

 - **More Seeds from Fruit:** Increases the rate at which seeds are produced by processing fruit, to speed up the process of establishing your first farms on Gleba.